 Registration for the 2023 Camp 3 Ritual of the Calling of an Engineer is now closed.

-Anyone not in these categories may apply for consideration as a Senior Candidate for the 2022 ceremonies.
-Senior candidate applications for 2022 will be accepted starting in October 2021.
+Anyone not yet registered may apply for consideration as a Senior Candidate for the 2024 ceremonies.
+Senior candidate applications for 2024 will be accepted starting in November 2023.